farpoke/badge-2025/assets/files/README.txt

 the curly braces is unique for each challenge.
 If you find one you can enter it by selecting "Code Entry" in the main menu, and using the little on-screen keyboard to enter in the text.

+# Found Flags

+This screen will show entered flags (as little icons), in the order they were entered.